-Following the Off-Campus Study Experience, students complete a Senior Thesis or creative project under the supervision of the Honors Advisor/Mentor.
-The Honors Thesis or project is designed to provide expertise in the student’s discipline and further enrichment of the student’s curriculum.
+Following their off-campus study experience, students complete a senior thesis or creative project under the supervision of the Honors Advisor/Mentor.
+The Honors thesis or project is designed to provide expertise in the student’s discipline and further enrichment of the student’s curriculum.

 Creative project examples include:

 - the writing and directing of a play